 - Elizabeth Duryea - Department of Children and Families Chief of Staff and principal lead in launching DCF’s new Family Stability Program

-- Karen Hanson - Director of the Family-Based Recovery Services Program at the Yale Child Studies Center
+- Karen Hanson - Director of the Family-Based Recovery Services Program at the Yale Child Study Center

 - Heidi Veltheim- Family-Based Recovery senior clinician